 The pricing pattern of 3D printing is very much similar to that of most other new technologies.
-Just like we have witnessed with smartphones and then later on tablets, new technologies usually go through three significant phases:
+Just like was the case with smartphones and later on tablets, new technologies usually go through three significant phases:

 - Phase 1.
 Initially, only businesses use it commercially

 - Phase 3.
-Various companies will try to introduce the product thus competing by trying to bring the product each time cheaper and better for the average homes consumers.
+Various companies will manufacture the product, thus competing against themselves by bringing the cost down and making the products better for the average home consumers.

-If you got a printer last year it might have been in the form of a kit that had to be assembled before you could use it.
-This is because it has become much cheaper to sell a kit nowadays.
+Some 3D printers are sold in the form of a kit that has to be assembled before use.
+This is because it is cheaper to sell 3D printer kits than fully-assembled units.